 On average, fruit and vegetable crops use fresh water more efficiently than animal crops because animal products produce less food per ton of product than fruit and vegetable crops.
 In other words, crops like wheat, soybeans and oats produce more food with less water than beef, pork and chicken.
 Water efficiency is a relevant factor in sustainable farming.

 Veganism Eliminates the Need for Growing Crops to Feed Livestock Animals

 Veganism uses water only to produce crops for humans while animal agriculture grows crops to feed cows, pigs, chickens and other animals.
-Provided that more people make the switch to eating less or no meat products, then the amount of land that animal agriculturalists dedicate to animal crops diminishes.
-With less land being dedicated to raising and sustaining livestock, more fresh water can be sustainably repurposed for humans.
+Provided that more people make the switch to eating less or no meat products, then the amount of farm space that animal agriculturalists dedicate to animal crops diminishes.
+With less land being dedicated to raising and sustaining livestock, more fresh water can be sustainably repurposed for more efficient human use.